 - Adults love this peanut butter and jelly treat as much as the kids!

 Like the sandwich that inspired it, today’s peanut butter and jelly fudge is easy to make and totally delicious!
+Love this fun combo?
+Try our peanut butter and jelly brownies next.

 - Peanut butter – We used a combination of creamy AND crunchy peanut butter for this fudge.
 If you prefer a fudge without chunks of peanuts, use all creamy instead.

 - Marshmallow cream – This spreadable marshmallow product is the secret to soft fudge without needing a candy thermometer.
+Our homemade marshmallow fluff can work great here too.

 - White chocolate morsels – Or use a white chocolate bar broken into small pieces!